Contrast-Security-OSS/docs/content/installation/node/YAML-template-node.md

 #==================================================================================
 # application:

   # Override the reported application name.
+  #  Note - On Java systems where multiple, distinct applications may be served by a single process, this configuration causes the agent to report all discovered applications as one application with the given name.
   # name: NEEDS_TO_BE_SET

   # Override the reported application path.